sophiayk20/sophiayk20.github.io/_posts/2023-08-17-an-exploration-into-tts.markdown

 ## My Task

 With the above as background knowledge, my task in this internship was to develop a metric that could evaluate voice similarity between user-inputted personal finetuning voice and model-outputted voice (which is a speaker in the base model).

+### Necessity of this metric
+This metric is needed when working with PTTS (Personal TTS) models.
+When a TTS model outputs speech in a particular voice, the most intuitive way of evaluating whether the model-ouputted voice is similar to a user's voice may be to listen to both audio(wav) files and subjectively judge their similarity.
+Yet this method relies too much on subjectivity and may not be consistent across several listenings, as a listener may feel that the voice is either too similar or too different as they listen to the audio files multiple times and stray from their original opinion.
+At the same time, listening to all the audio files multiple times can be very time inefficient.
+Thus developing an objective and numeric method of calculating whether voices are similar can help in the process of evaluating and comparing different PTTS mapping models.

 ### Original Method and Ideation
 The original way of evaluating voice similarity had been using mel-spectrogram features and calculating the L2 error between a base model speaker and the finetuning speaker.
 I noticed that `speech speed was not controllable` with this method.
 Regardless of which voice I inputted, the base speaker that may be matched to my voice could be either `too slow` or `too fast`.